leta199/Simulation-Conditional-Probability/README.md

 2) **Extreme values**- function would continue to run when values where outside of reasonable bounds.

-3) **If statement revision**- limited values that could be entered ustilisng if statements
+3) **If statement revision**- limited values that could be entered ustilisng if statements.

-4) **Error messages with if statements**- changed the output of format messages utilising `$` to call only specific error messages
+4) **Error messages with if statements**- changed the output of format messages utilising `$` to call only specific error messages.

 ## FUNCTION EXAMPLES
 The function I created `conditional_sum_prob()` calculates the probablity of your first toss being a specific value given the sum of two dice rolls is a specific value.